Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ## Technologies Used

  ### Development Tools
-- **Gitpod**: The online IDE used for developing and running the application in a cloud environment.
+- **Gitpod**: Was used to write all the code, commit in terminal and push them into github.
-- **Git**: For version control and collaboration.
+- **Git**: For version control through the use of terminal to commit and push the changed code in github repository.
 - **VS Code**: Used for writing and testing code locally before pushing it to the remote repository on Gitpod.
-- **GitHub & Git**: Used for version control and hosting the repository.
+- **Github**: Was used for storing the code and access it later for future changes, and used to deploy the project through github pages.
 - **HTML5**: The standard markup language used for creating web pages.
 - **CSS3**: For styling the website and creating responsive designs.
 - **JavaScript**: For adding interactive features and functionality to the website.